 Durango Meditation Community

 Durango Meditation Community’s purpose is to create supportive spaces where locals can develop, cultivate and explore meditation and other depth practices together–sitting on our own, but not alone.
-Regular meetings are every Monday 6:00pm in room 20A of the Smiley Building usually consisting of sitting practice followed by sharing and inquiry.
+We are taking a pause for the summer but will return late Fall/early Winter.

 Container primarily held by Joe Peloquin with regular guest facilitators.
 We are committed to financial accessibility while simultaneously supporting the livelihood of our space holders.